Aphrodine-wq/fairtradeworker-texa/docs/technical/COMPLETE_SOFTWARE_STRUCTURE.md

 - [ ] Add lazy import in `App.tsx`
 - [ ] Add navigation link if needed
 - [ ] Add to BusinessTools if it's a business tool
-- [ ] Follow Brutalist design system
+- [ ] Follow modern, smooth design system
 - [ ] Add error handling
 - [ ] Add loading states
 - [ ] Test on mobile and desktop